pymartheproject/pymarthe/README.md

 Disclaimer
 ----------

-This software is totally experimental and is subject to revision.
+This software is experimental and is subject to revision.